SourceCraft release notes

 Q3 2025

 Released SourceCraft for General Availability, i.e., the service is fully-functional and ready for production use.
-Published the future SourceCraft and Code Assistant prices to come into effect in 2026.
+Published the future SourceCraft and Code Assistant prices.
+These prices will come into effect in 2026.

 Code Assistant